 Anders als die Andern only exists as a fragment.
 In addition to the restoration of the German version (still in progress) the program includes a shorter Russian version which, as in most extant copies, does not conform to the original release.
 The process of preservation on this title will be discussed at the screening.

 Richard-Oswald-Produktion.
 Screenwriters: Magnus Hirschfeld and Richard Oswald.
 Cinematographer: Max Fassbender.
 With: Conrad Veidt, Leo Connard, Ilse von Tasso-Lind, Alexandra Willegh, Ernst Pittschau, Fritz Schulz.

 Restoration funded by The Andrew J. Kuehn Jr. Foundation and the members of Outfest

 35mm, b/w, silent, approx. 50 min.

-Preserved by UCLA Film & Television Archive as part of the Outfest Legacy Project for LGBT Film Preservation from a 35mm acetate fine grain master positive.
+Restored by UCLA Film & Television Archive as part of the Outfest UCLA Legacy Project for LGBT Film Preservation from a 35mm acetate fine grain master positive.
 Laboratory services by YCM Laboratories, Title House Digital.

 35mm, b/w, silent, approx. 45 min.